 Specialist Vs. Generalist Virtual Assistants

-Like an in-house employee, the cost of virtual assistant services often varies based on the skills you require.
-Most virtual assistant providers brand themselves as either generalists or specialists.
-The former can tackle most process-oriented tasks while the latter can handle advanced projects in a single area of expertise requiring specialized skills.
+Like an in-house employee, the cost of virtual assistant services often varies depending on the skills you need.
+Most virtual assistant providers position themselves as either generalists or specialists.
+The former can handle most process-oriented tasks, while the latter is suited for advanced projects in a specific area of expertise requiring specialized skills.

 Here are some examples of the different types of tasks you can offload based on a virtual assistant's skillset: